dune-copasi/dune-copasi/doc/docusaurus/docs/community.md

 [`DUNE`](https://www.dune-project.org/), the *Distributed and Unified Numerics Environment* is a modular toolbox for solving partial differential equations (PDEs) with grid-based methods.
-It is the framework that `DuneCopasi` uses to assemble and solve the numerical problems.
-The very well designed [`DUNE` grid](https://link.springer.com/article/10.1007/s00607-008-0003-x) has a tremendous influence on how `DuneCopasi` is designed.
+It is the framework that `dune-copasi` uses to assemble and solve the numerical problems.
+The very well designed [`DUNE` grid](https://link.springer.com/article/10.1007/s00607-008-0003-x) has a tremendous influence on how `dune-copasi` is designed.

 ## Biological Cell Modelling